Data Protection Disclosure

 In the unlikely event that a breach affects the Soleur GitHub repository, Docs Site, Web Platform (app.soleur.ai), or distribution channels:

-- (a) We will notify affected Users without undue delay, and in any event within 72 hours of becoming aware of the breach, where feasible.
+- (a) We will notify affected Users without undue delay, and in any event within 72 hours of becoming aware of the breach, where feasible (Article 33 GDPR).

 - (b) Notification will be provided via the Soleur GitHub repository and, where possible, through direct communication (including email notification for Web Platform users with an account on file).